Skip to content

 Documents and information to gather

 You may not need every document listed below.
 Keep photos or copies in one folder so you can upload them, bring them to a clinic, or read them over the phone.
+The ASMOM documents checklist can help you keep benefit and clinic papers together.

 What to gather Why it helps Notes